-About the Canadian Society for Vascular Surgery
+About the Canadian Anesthesiologists' Society

 The Canadian Society for Vascular Surgery (CSVS) is a proud partner of the Choosing Wisely Canada campaign.
 The Canadian Society for Vascular Surgery is dedicated to excellence in the promotion of vascular health for Canadians through education, research, collaboration and advocacy.